For Association Professionals:

 Establish a policy

 Establish a policy that specifically addresses meeting harassment, and prepare to enforce it effectively and consistently.
-You can find a model policy and procedures guide here.
+You can find a model code of conduct and procedures here.

 Use the contact us form for more information on how we can help you tailor a policy to fit your needs, enroll key stakeholders in the decision to adopt and enforce the policy, and train staff in effective ways to address harassment.